 Next set the torque using the first rotary switch, select one of the 2 gearbox speeds and select the direction.

 Finally, add a drill bit (sadly none are supplied) and you’re ready to go.
 If you need more light on the work area, then simply switch the LED light.

 As you work, you can easily check the battery status by looking at the 3 LEDs.
 When the last LED starts to flash then you’ll need to change the battery or charge it.

-Over time you can experiment with the gearbox and the 20 different torque settings and decide on the best combination for the task.
+Over time you can experiment with the gearbox on the Bosch PSB 1800 LI-2 and its 20 different torque settings and decide on the best combination for the task.

 The first impressive feature is the battery charge time.
 While we couldn’t find the average operation time per battery charge, the hour charge time is very good.

 We recommend for battery-powered tools that you pay attention to the charge to use ratio.
 This is important as you don’t want to wait 4 hours for a battery to charge, only to be able to use it for 15 minutes.
 So it’s worth bearing this in mind when buying tools.

 It’s advertised as being able to drill through wood, plastic and brick.
 While it handles the first two with ease, it struggles with brick and masonry.
 So if you’re planning to mount a porch light or security camera, you’ll most likely need a mains power drill.

 That said, it as enough power for use around the home, whether you’re building flat-pack furniture, mounting a TV or hanging pictures.
 Designed to be light, this coupled with the soft-grip handle makes using the Bosch PSB 1800 LI-2 enjoyable and easy on the wrist.

 Changing bits is very easy thanks to the 10 mm keyless chuck and the automatic lock.
 You don’t need any other tools.